General-purpose bomb: Characteristics

-Historic GP bombs
+Historical examples

-WWII-era British general-purpose bombs
+WWII-era British

 During WWII the British adopted a description of general-purpose bombs as medium capacity (MC) bombs.
 The 1000 lb MC was developed from 1942 to replace the existing 1000 lb GP (General Purpose) bomb.
 Initially using most of the components of the 1000 lb GP it was decided to give it a new tail and it was built with a half-inch-thick wall.
 Fillings could be Amatex, Amatol, Minol, RDX and others.
 Actual weight was around 1020 lb.

 It was introduced to service in 1943 and about a quarter of a million were produced by the end of the war.